Woody plant encroachment: Total ecosystem carbon

-Land productivity
+Land productivity and rural livelihoods

 Woody plant encroachment directly impacts land productivity, as widely documented in the context of animal carrying capacity.
 In the western United States, 25% of rangelands experience sustained tree cover expansion, with estimated losses for agricultural producers of $5 billion since 1990.
 The forage lost annually is estimated to be equal to the consumption of 1.5 million bison or 1.9 million cattle.
 In Northern America, each 1 percent of increase in woody cover implies a reduction of 0.6 to 1.6 cattle per 100 hectares.
 In the Southern African country Namibia it is assumed that agricultural carrying capacity of rangelands has declined by two-thirds due to woody plant encroachment.
 In East Africa there is evidence that an increase of bush cover of 10 percent reduced grazing by 7 percent, with land becoming unusable as rangeland when the bush cover reaches 90 percent.

-Also touristic potential of land is found to decline in areas with heavy woody plant encroachment, with visitors shifting to less encroached areas and better visibility of wildlife.

-Rural livelihoods

-While the ecological effects of woody encroachment are multifold and vary depending on encroachment density and context factors, woody encroachment is often considered to have a negative impact on rural livelihoods.
-In Africa 21% of the population depend on rangeland resources.
+Woody encroachment is often considered to have a negative impact on rural livelihoods.
+In Africa, 21% of the population depend on rangeland resources.
 Woody encroachment typically leads to an increase in less palatable woody species at the expense of palatable grasses.
 This reduces the resources available to pastoral communities and rangeland based agriculture at large.
 Woody encroachment has negative consequences on livelihoods especially arid areas, which support a third of the world population's livelihoods.
-Woody plant encroachment is expected to lead to large scale biome changes in Africa and experts argue that climate change adaptation strategies need to be flexible in order to adjust to this process.
+Woody plant encroachment is expected to lead to large scale biome changes in Africa and experts argue that climate change adaptation strategies need to be flexible to adjust to this process.
+In South Africa, the shrub Seriphium plumosum is commonly referred to as "bankrupt bush" due to its association with farm productivity reductions of up to 80%.
+Studies suggest a link between woody plant encroachment and outmigration from rural areas.

+Tourism potential

+Touristic potential of land is found to decline in areas with heavy woody plant encroachment, with visitors shifting to less encroached areas and better visibility of wildlife.